top of page

 The American Psychological Association (APA) 7th edition is a set of guidelines for writing and formatting academic papers, including research papers, journal articles, and essays in the social and behavioural sciences.
 It is widely used in paper presentations at international conferences and adopted by numerous internationally renowned journals as a publishing format.

 The 7th edition includes several changes from the previous edition, such as new guidelines for citing electronic sources, inclusive and bias-free language, and a simplified format for citing sources with three or more authors.
-This article provides a brief summary of the APA style referencing as outlined in the 7th edition of the Publication Manual of the American Psychological Association (2020).
+This article briefly summarises the APA style referencing as outlined in the 7th edition of the Publication Manual of the American Psychological Association (2020).
 Correcting referencing in APA style has two main parts: reference list and in-text citation.

 a.
 Reference List

-One of the key components of the APA style is the reference list, which appears at the end of the writing, which is a detailed list of all the sources that were cited or referred to in a paper.
-The reference list provides the reader with important information about the sources used in the research, allowing them to verify the information and locate the original sources if needed.
+One key component of the APA style is the reference list, which appears at the end of the writing and is a detailed list of all the sources cited or referred to in a paper.
+The reference list provides the reader with important information about the sources used in the research, allowing them to verify the information and locate the sources if needed.

 The APA reference list follows specific guidelines and includes important details such as the author/organisation's name, publication year/date, work title, publication location, and publisher name.
 A well-crafted reference list is essential to academic writing and demonstrates the writer's careful attention to detail and commitment to academic integrity.